 High-potential loss facilities include dams, levees, chemical storage facilities and military installations.
-Figure 4-18 displays the general locations of these facilities in the County.
-Dams are discussed further below.
+Figure 4-18 displays the general locations of dams in the county and are discussed further below.

-According to the New Jersey Department of Environmental Protection (NJDEP), there are four hazard classifications of dams in New Jersey.
+According to the NJDEP, there are four hazard classifications of dams in New Jersey.
 The classifications relate to the potential for property damage and/or loss of life should the dam fail: